gralog/gralog/README.md

 Build
 -----

-This is a NetBeans 8.2 project.
+This is a gradle project.
+Build and run GrALoG with

+    gradle :run

+To run the test suite:

+    gradle :test